mangoess/mangoess/README.md

 <br />

 # CONTACT
-If you want to contact me, please friend me on discord at https://discord.gg/MyjJGfkt54
+If you want to contact me, talk to me here https://discord.gg/MyjJGfkt54 !

 <br />